 Estate planning is for everyone, not just for the wealthy.
 Having an estate plan prevents confusion about your end-of-life wishes and emotional stress for the people you will leave behind.
 An estate plan offers detailed directives for all your assets, guardianship wishes, trusts, and more.
 When creating an estate plan, the following are some tips to guide you:

 Create an Estate Planning Team

-Your planning team must include a financial advisor, tax expert, and a McKinney estate planning attorney.
+Your planning team must include a financial advisor salt lake city ut, tax expert, and a McKinney estate planning attorney.
 Your team will help in mapping out a complete estate plan that fits your situation and desires.
 Every member of this team plays a vital role in the process.
 Working with this team ensures the distribution of your assets to your beneficiaries and heirs with as little confusion as possible.

 Document Your Wishes

 When planning your estate, you must clearly state what you want to happen to your probate assets and belongings when you die.
 If you don’t have this document, the state may make the decisions for you.
 Your estate plan must include the components below a financial power of attorney, a healthcare power of attorney, a living well, last will and testament, as well as Health Insurance Portability and Accountability (HIPAA) release forms.

 When planning your estate, you must decide what you will put into the trust, who gets what, and how it is distributed.
 With a properly structured trust, you can make sure your plan is carried out exactly how you intended.
 Make sure to work with an estate planning attorney whose specialization includes dealing with trusts.
 They can work you through the necessary steps to accomplish this part of the estate planning process.

 Ensure You Have a Current List of Personal Property